-- 2.1.4 The RWS sets out key Government objectives on waste management in England, including how the country is to minimise waste and manage it more effectively through maximising opportunities to generate value from material that is both prevented from entering, and extracted from, the waste stream. - 2.1.5 The RWS identifies five strategic ambitions: - To work towards all plastic packaging placed on the market being recyclable, reusable or compostable by 2025; - To work towards eliminating food waste to landfill by 2030; - To eliminate avoidable plastic waste over the lifetime of the 25 Year Environment Plan; - To double resource productivity by 2050; and - To eliminate avoidable waste of all kinds by 2050. - 2.1.6 The RWS is also concerned with ensuring that society's approach to waste aligns with the following circular economy principles: - Design out waste and pollution; - keep products and materials in use; and - regenerate natural systems - 2.1.7 The role waste management plays in the material cycle that is central to creating a more circular economy is illustrated in Figure 6 below.
+- 2.1.5 The RWS sets out key Government objectives on waste management in England, including how the country is to minimise waste and manage it more effectively through maximising opportunities to generate value from material that is both prevented from entering, and extracted from, the waste stream. - 2.1.6 The RWS identifies five strategic ambitions: - To work towards all plastic packaging placed on the market being recyclable, reusable or compostable by 2025; - To work towards eliminating food waste to landfill by 2030; - To eliminate avoidable plastic waste over the lifetime of the 25 Year Environment Plan; - To double resource productivity by 2050; and - To eliminate avoidable waste of all kinds by 2050. - 2.1.7 The RWS is also concerned with ensuring that society's approach to waste aligns with the following 'circular economy' principles: - Design out waste and pollution; - keep products and materials in use; and - regenerate natural systems. - 2.1.8 A circular economy is defined by ReLondon23 as: